-The mission of the Tribe TutorZone is to contribute to student retention and academic achievement by coordinating the services of well-qualified peer tutors who are trained to assist students with the development of independent learning skills.
+The mission of the Tribe TutorZone is threefold: to contribute to student retention and academic achievement, to coordinate the services of well-qualified and trained peer tutors, and to assist students with the development of independent learning skills.

 In September 2011, the Tribe TutorZone was established as a self-sustaining program by the Assistant Dean of Students with the valuable assistance of a graduate intern and numerous faculty who contributed their time and expertise to support the project.
-As of February 2015, the peer tutors of the Tribe TutorZone have conducted nearly 5,000 individual appointments.
+Typically, the peer tutors of the Tribe TutorZone conduct over 3,500 individual appointments annually.
 The TutorZone is a resource that is both respected and recommended by faculty and students alike.

 The Tribe TutorZone is certified as an International Tutor Training Program by the College Reading & Learning Association.